French supermarkets accused of higher markups on organic fruit and vegetables

 Organic produce is subject to a double penalty, says report

-Published
+Published Modified

-As an example, it cited the price of tomatoes, revealing that shoppers pay an average of €5.84 per kilogram for organic ones, compared to €3.26 for standard ones.
+As an example, the report cited tomatoes, finding that shoppers pay an average of €5.84/kg for organic produce, compared with €3.26/kg for conventional tomatoes.

-The study was published shortly after a report by the investigative committee of the Senate (the upper house of the French Parliament), which lambasted large retailers, accusing them of “predatory” practices against manufacturers and farmers.
-“Out of every €100” spent on food, “€8 goes to farmers, €14 to manufacturers, €35 to imports, and €40 to retailers,” said Green Party Senator Antoinette Guhl.
+The study comes shortly after a report by a Senate inquiry accused large retailers of “predatory” practices against manufacturers and farmers.
+“Out of every €100 spent on food, €8 goes to farmers, €14 to manufacturers, €35 to imports, and €40 to retailers,” Green Party Senator Antoinette Guhl said.

 'Loss leader' electric car charging points

-Meanwhile, John Paul Scally, the president of Lidl France, which plans to spend €13 million next year on the installation of the “bornes”, said: “It’s also to attract customers.
+“It is also to attract customers.
 We already have the largest network of charging stations in France.
-We have more than 5,500 charging stations at over 1,000 supermarkets in France.”
+We have more than 5,500 charging stations at over 1,000 supermarkets in France,” said Lidl France president John Paul Scally.

 Tree trunk beehive

 “We use expanded cork for the circular shape, and on top, either local wood or a lime-sand plaster,” Mr Furter told France Bleu.
-The hive can be placed at the back of the garden or among trees.
+The hive can be placed at the back of a garden or among trees.

 Adopt a hen for organic eggs